INM-6/beNNch/index.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-# GitHub page of beNNch
+# GitHub Page of beNNch

 [beNNch](https://github.com/INM-6/beNNch) is a modular benchmarking framework for neural network simulations.
 This accompanying webpage illustrates the benefit of a standardized presentation of benchmark results that `beNNch` implements.